DISCLOSURE: AS AN AMAZON ASSOCIATE I EARN FROM QUALIFYING PURCHASES.

 The options are:

-- Contrast increases the contrast of the refine edge (useful for tightening up the boundary further).
+• Contrast increases the contrast of the refined edge (useful for tightening up the boundary further).

 6. Use Motion Blur

-Samples Per Frame determines the number of samples the roto brush uses to simulate the motion blur.
-Increase the value for a more smooth-looking motion blur.
-Decrease for faster rendering.
+Samples Per Frame determine the number of samples the roto brush uses to simulate the motion blur.
+Increase the value for a smoother-looking motion blur or decrease it for faster rendering.

 Ideally, if your footage is shot with 25 frames per second with a shutter angle of 180 (1/50 shutter speed), you’d need 50 samples per frame for a naturally-looking motion blur.
 However, this would tremendously slow down the rendering process.

-Shutter Angle simulates the shutter angle (or shutter speed) options found in cameras.
+Shutter Angle simulates the camera shutter angle (or shutter speed) options found in cameras.

-A low parameter accounts for almost no motion blur, and a high parameter accounts for a lot of motion blur.
+A low parameter accounts for almost no motion blur, and a high parameter accounts for much motion blur.

 Higher Quality generates a cleaner edge (at the cost of processing speed).